jiang18/mph/docs/docs/examples.md

 !!! note
-    All utility scripts used in the examples are documented in [Utilities](util.md).
+    All auxiliary scripts used in the examples are documented in [Scripts](scripts.md).

 ## Simulated datasets